iNZight and Sample Surveys

 Chapter 1 Introduction

 iNZight is a free software package based on the R language, but you don’t need to know any R to use it.
 It was developed at the University of Auckland.

-Note that the Mac version has got rather out of date.
-Mac users are encouraged to use the online version to get the full functionality of iNZight.
+Note that the Mac version has got rather out of date and does not contain all of the required functionality.
+Mac users should use the online version only.

 1.1 iNZight and Sample Surveys